-'''

-ROW(a INTEGER, b CHAR(4));

-ROW(x INTEGER, y CHAR(4));
+ROW(a INTEGER, b CHAR(4)); ROW(x INTEGER, y CHAR(4));

-'''

 For the syntax of unnamed row types, see the IBM Informix Guide to SQL: Syntax.
-For information about how to cast row type values, see Chapter 9, "Creating and Using User-Defined Casts in Dynamic Server."
+For information about how to cast row type values, see Chapter 10, "Creating and Using User-Defined Casts in Dynamic Server," on page 10-1.